-4.5.4.5 University Evaluation for Promotion and Continued Appointment
+4.4.4.5 The University-level Committee Evaluation for Promotion and Continued Appointment

-The University Promotion and Continued Appointment Committee is appointed and chaired by the provost or the provost's designee.
-The committee reviews the qualifications of the candidates recommended for promotion and/or continued appointment by the dean of University Libraries or the director of Virginia Cooperative Extension.
-It also reviews those cases in which the dean or director do not concur with their division-level committee's positive recommendations.
-(University-level review of a case with differing recommendations for the dean or director and the division-level committee is automatic and does not require an appeal.)
-The purpose of the reviews is to verify that the recommendations are consistent with the evidence, reflecting university standards, and that they are consistent with university objective, programmatic plans, and budgetary constraints.
+The University Promotion and Continued Appointment Committee (university-level committee) is appointed and chaired by the provost or the provost's designee.
+The university-level committee reviews the qualifications of the candidates recommended for promotion and/or continued appointment by the dean of University Libraries.
+It also reviews those cases in which the dean does not concur with positive recommendations of the library promotion and continued appointment (review committee's).
+(A university-level committee review of a case with differing recommendations by the library dean and the review committee is automatic and does not require an appeal.)
+The purpose of the review is to verify that the recommendations are consistent with the evidence, reflecting university standards, and that they are consistent with university objectives, programmatic plans, and budgetary constraints.

-The committee makes a recommendation on each candidate to the provost.
-The provost makes recommendations to the president, informing the university committee of those recommendations, including the basis for any non-concurrence with the university committee recommendations.
-The provost informs the president of any variation between the provost's recommendations and those of the university committee.
+The university-level committee makes a recommendation on each candidate to the provost.
+The provost makes recommendations to the president, informing the university-level committee of those recommendations, including the basis for any non-concurrence with the university-level committee's recommendations.
+The provost informs the president of any variation between the provost's recommendations and those of the university-level committee.

-The president makes recommendations to the Board of Visitors with the Board of Visitors being responsible for the final decision.
+The president makes recommendations to the Board of Visitors.
+The Board of Visitors makes the final decision.

-The provost notifies the dean and director of any negative decision reached by the provost, the president, or the Board of Visitors.
-The dean or director notifies the faculty member, in writing, and notes appeal options.
+The provost notifies the dean of any negative decision reached by the provost, the president, or the Board of Visitors.
+The dean notifies the faculty member, in writing, and notes appeal options.

-The University Promotion and Continued Appointments committee consists of the dean of the University Libraries; the director of Virginia Cooperative Extension; and four faculty members with continued appointment-two each from the University Libraries faculty and the Extension faculty.
-The provost asks for nominations to this committee from the University Libraries faculty and the director of Virginia Cooperative Extension.
+The University Promotion and Continued Appointments committee (university-level committee) consists of the dean of the University Libraries; three University Library faculty members with continued appointment; and two faculty members at the associate or professor level with tenure in one of the colleges.
+The provost asks for nominations to the university-level committee from the University Libraries faculty.
 Where possible, some significant element of faculty choice should be part of the selection procedure.

-All members of the committee hold voting privileges.
+All members of the university-level committee hold voting privileges.
 Regardless of the size of the committee, the faculty must always have at least a majority of the potential votes.
-Consistent with the principle that participants at all levels of the promotion and continued appointment review process vote only once on an individual case, the dean and director do not vote on cases from their own division.
-Similarly, faculty members serving on the university committee do not vote on any case they previously voted on, should this circumstance occur.
+Consistent with the principle that participants at all levels of the promotion and continued appointment review process vote only once on an individual case, the dean does not vote on cases from the University Libraries.
+Similarly, faculty members serving on the university-level committee do not vote on any case they previously voted on, should this circumstance occur.